 Investing in real estate can offer a hedge against inflation while helping you create a diversified portfolio.
 If at some point you decide you want to shift your real estate investment dollars, you may consider a 1031 exchange.
 This type of exchange allows you to defer paying capital gains tax on the sale of an investment property when the proceeds are used to buy another similar property.
 A 1031 exchange can be a useful tax planning tool, but there are certain rules you need to know to make sure you’re approaching it the right way.
-For further hands-on guidance, consider enlisting the services of a skilled financial advisor.
+For further hands-on guidance, consider working with a financial advisor.

 How a 1031 Exchange Works

 The mechanics of a 1031 exchange are relatively simple.
 If you own an investment property that you’re able to sell at a gain, you could use the proceeds to buy another investment property.
 No tax would be due on the gains from the sale.

 The key thing to note about a 1031 exchange is that the IRS is very specific about what you can and can’t exchange.
 Only like-kind exchanges are allowed, which for IRS purposes means properties that are “of the same nature or character, even if they differ in grade or quality.”

 According to the IRS, a like-kind exchange can happen regardless of whether a property has undergone improvements or not.
 But for it to fit the bill, the properties have to be similar.
 For example, if you own a duplex or apartment building and exchange it for another duplex or apartment building, that’s a like-kind exchange.

 But you wouldn’t be able to use a 1031 exchange to sell a property you own in the U.S. and buy property in Canada on a tax-deferred basis.
 Here are some other assets that can’t be used in a 1031 exchange: Property bought for resale; land under development; a personal residence; and, generally, a home bought to be fixed and “flipped.”
 There is no limit to how many times you can do a 1031 exchange.